-Pershing's Leadership / SAP team met on a regular basis to plan and execute SAP initiatives.
-Grade level representatives, counselor, psychologist, and administrators meet on a regular basis to develop, strengthen, and implement PBIS Tier 1 & Tier 2 strategies.
+Pershing's Leadership / SAP team met on a monthly basis to plan and execute SAP initiatives and review modified procedures to adhere to COVID-19 guidelines.

+Grade level representatives, counselors, psychologists, and administrators meet on a monthly basis to develop, strengthen, and implement PBIS Tier 1 & Tier 2 strategies.
+The team also participated in PBIS Training.